 The United States is home to several thousand colleges and universities, boasting at least ten times as many campuses as in any other country.
 As a result, the higher education system in the U.S. has something for everyone.
 Some U.S. colleges and universities stress broad educational principles; others emphasize practical, employment-related skills; and still others specialize in the arts, social sciences or technical fields.
 This means that no matter what you plan on studying, you will have a wide variety of programs in your particular field from which to choose.

+Although many programs are highly structured in that specific coursework requirements must be met, you will generally be able to find a wide variety of course choices to meet those requirements and the freedom to decide which classes best match your interests.
 At the advanced stages of a degree, or if you are pursuing a graduate degree, you will be able to tailor your coursework to fit your specific academic goals, needs and interests.
 When you choose topics for independent study for a graduate thesis or dissertation, you can emphasize ideas that are important to you, your field and your country.

 Support Services for International Students